-We started letter Bb with with our Alphabet Play Dough Mats, which he absolutely loves.
-We finger traced a couple of times as he had trouble forming the lowercase b, and then he used some different coloured whiteboard markers to trace each letter.
+We started letter Bb with with our Alphabet Play Dough Mats, which Filip absolutely loves.
+We finger traced a couple of times as he had trouble forming the lowercase b, and then he used some different colored whiteboard markers to trace each letter.
 He has a fascination with the whiteboard eraser and loves to “wipe off” his writing with it.
-Here are a couple of photos of him with the play dough mat:
+Here are a couple of photos of him with the play dough mat.

 We added a new activity this week – a Bb basket!
 I filled a basket with some items that begin with the letter B and then we named each of the items, really emphasizing on the initial b sound.
 Here is what the basket looked like; just some toys and things I found around the house.

-We gave the pre-writing practice sheets (From the Pond) another try this week.
-They are simply too good-of-a-thing to pass up and they really help get those little finger muscles ready for writing.
+We did a pre-writing practice sheet (From the Pond).
+They are just the thing to help get those little finger muscles ready for writing.
 So, I suggested we used glue and glitter this week instead of markers.
 His reaction?
 Take a look!

 He LOVED it!!
 Even though it was hard to squeeze out all that glue and follow the lines, he was very happy with how his picture turned out!